vuejs/docs/src/guide/ssr/structure.md

 server.listen(8080)
 ```

 The same rule applies to other instances as well (such as the router or store).
-Instead of exporting the router or store directly from a module and importing it across your app, you should create a fresh instance in `createApp` and inject it from the root Vue instance.
+Instead of exporting the router or store directly from a module and importing it across your app, you should create a fresh instance in `createApp` and inject it from the root Vue instance each time a new request is made.

 ## Introducing a Build Step